By John Turney

 We also think Jackson was an innovator on his own, taking one thing and tailoring it to him.
 Jackson had moved he called the "Halo Spinner", the "Bulldog" and likely others.

-We've interview Jackson a couple of times and could not be more impressed with the man.
-Not only his playing skills, but his commitment to education, law enforcement and to just being a good man.
+We've interviewed Jackson a couple of times and could not be more impressed with the man.
+Not only his playing skills but his commitment to education, law enforcement, and just being a good man.
 But we just cannot agree that Deacon got the head slap from him.
 The timing does not fit and the film does not show it.
 "The eye in the sky does not lie".

 Sorry, Sacco, but you still are batting .999 in our book but this claim just isn't so.